Vourliotis/nvim/.github/README.md

     ```
     $ENV:LocalAppData
     ```
-- Open NeoVim and run `:PackerSync` to install the packages
 - Set your init.lua path in the `vscode-neovim` extension settings
+- Open NeoVim and wait for the plugins to be installed

 > Note: Example config files for the above can be found in `/lua/vscode/config/`